 Since you will already be writing and presenting speeches, you should take advantage of the Bethany Speech Team.
 All students are encouraged to participate with the Speech Team using works you have already created.
 The team travels throughout the Midwest to different tournaments.
 Food/travel/lodging expenses are provided.
 There are several single day tournaments, some designed especially for novice speakers.
 Please talk to the instructor about how to participate.
-Go to www.blc.edu/speech for the tournament schedule.
 Extra credit may be available to those students who compete.